bonitasoft-labs/angular-app-as-custom-page/Bonita.md

 # How to import a Angular Application as a Bonita Custom Page

+The most important part to be able to import a Angular Application as custom page is to got the `index.html` at the root of a `resources` folder.

 ## Bonita update needed

-We need to remove the `browser` folder in `dist` to be allow to serve the application.
+We need to remove the `browser` folder in `dist` to be allow to serve the application with the `index.html` at the right level.

 Do do it, in `angular.json`, replace in  `architect > build > options`:

 ``` json
   "outputPath": "dist/my-angular-app",
 ```